Carmen Lopez, Ed.M., Executive Director

 Christine Suina, Program Coordinator

 Christine M. Suina is from Cochiti Pueblo, New Mexico.
 She is an alumna of Colorado College and received a B.A. in Anthropology and a minor in Southwest Studies.
 Christine's involvement in College Horizons dates back to 1998 as a counselor and in 2004-2005 she became the program assistant and office manager.
 She is currently attending workshops on fundraising and receiving on the job training in non-profit management.
 Prior to College Horizons, Christine has also worked with a number of organizations including: The Los Alamos National Laboratories, The Pueblo of Cochiti, Eight Northern Indian Pueblos' Talent Search Program, the American Indian Science and Engineering Society (AISES), and the Daniels Fund.

-Hillary is a citizen of the Mandan, Hidatsa, and Arikara Nation of Fort Berthold, North Dakota and a 2003 College Horizons and 2007 Graduate Horizons alumnus.
+Hilary is a citizen of the Mandan, Hidatsa, and Arikara Nation of Fort Berthold, North Dakota and a 2003 College Horizons and 2007 Graduate Horizons alumnus.
 As a 2008 graduate of Dartmouth College he majored in Native American Studies with a concentration in Film Studies and was an active member of the Native Americans at Dartmouth (NAD) organization.
-Hillary started working for College Horizons in 2010 and is developing new outreach strategies for recruitment and developing a new program to service alumni of the program.
-In his work prior to joining College Horizons, Hillary served as an admission counselor, English teacher, swim coach and house counselor at Phillips Academy, an independent boarding school located in Andover, Massachusetts where he also focused on Native recruitment and support.
-Hillary volunteers his time on the Dartmouth Native American Alumni Association.
+Hilary started working for College Horizons in 2010 and is helping to develop new outreach strategies and alumni programming.
+In his work prior to joining College Horizons, Hilary served as an admission counselor and Teaching Fellow in English at Phillips Academy, an independent boarding school located in Andover, Massachusetts where he specialized in Native recruitment and student support.